 As always, that’s up to you.
-This article is intended to outline some of the different options that are available to you.
+This article is intended to outline some of the different options that are available.
 We hope that it helps you make your decision and operate a successful business.

 What kinds of businesses can I choose from?